-Zion was given a “Best New Artist Awards” after his performance from Thompson’s Productions.
+In 2009 Zion was Invited by Alrick Thompson to Join Ziggy Marley in concert in Hawaii.
+Zion was given a “Best New Artist Awards after his performance from Thompson’s Productions.
 With a voice and style reminiscent of the foundation Reggae artist of the 70′s, Zion has brought back the soul of classic Roots into contemporary Reggae music.
 Through his latest singles “Upright” and “Poor Man Crying”, Zion carries a torch of the foundation pioneers that carried the infectious drum & bass sounds of Reggae to international heights.
 Mixed at Bob Marley’s legendary Tuff Gong Studio in Jamaica,